zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ---

-# Experimental validation of the Closed-Loop heading Control
+# Part III Experimental validation of the Closed-Loop heading Control

 Experimental tests were performed to validate the proposed **Closed-Loop heading Control**